sheepla/fzpac/README.md

 If no `"${FZPAC_PACMAN}"` is set or empty, fzpac assumes the value is 'paru:yay:pacman'.

+Note that fzpac assumes commands in `"${FZPAC_PACMAN}"` supports pacman compatible arguments.
+So maybe fzpac doesn't work as expected if the commands don't support them.

 ```bash
 # Elements are command name or path.
 FZPAC_PACMAN="aur-helper1:/path/to/aur-helper2:..." fzpac ...